MVerbakel/MVerbakel.github.io/_posts/2025-02-16-linear-regression.md

 - $$\lambda$$ is the regularisation parameter (lambda)
 - $$\beta_j$$ are the feature coefficients
 - p is the number of features

+If you're interested in feature importance, you might consider using Lasso regularisation as a pre-processing step (remove the features that became 0).
+The coefficients after regularisation are biased (shrunk), so we then want to re-fit the model with the reduced feature set.

 #### Ridge (L2)